AlGepe/OmniSnippets_JS/docs/omni/vSelect.rst

 Create a Value Select
 ---------------------

-A value select is a collection of values from which the user can pick.
-The user might be presented with a text related to the numerical value used in the calculator.
-This function allows for creating of a value select variable that can later be used for one or more calculator fields.
+A value select is a collection of predefined values from which the user can pick.
+The user might be presented with a text related to the numerical value used in the calculations.
+This function allows for the creation of a value select variable that can later be used for one or more calculator fields.

-You can also create a value select straight on BB by clicking and righting on the corresponding fields.
+You can also create a value select straight on BB by clicking and writing on the corresponding fields in the `Value Selects` tab.
 We recommend to use the customJS version for portability and added flexibility.

 Syntax
 ~~~~~~